csbl-br/awesome-compbio-chatgpt/README.md

 ## Bioinformatics-specific resources

+* Ten Quick Tips for Harnessing the Power of ChatGPT/GPT-4 in Computational Biology: https://arxiv.org/abs/2303.16429

 * Using ChatGPT in bioinformatics and biomedical research (good blog post): https://omicstutorials.com/using-chatgpt-in-bioinformatics-and-biomedical-research/

 * ChatGPT for bioinformatics (on the perspective of a bioinformatician): https://medium.com/@91mattmoore/chatgpt-for-bioinformatics-404c6d0817a1